-True, and you’ll find that the vast majority of designers who decide to participate are those unable to differentiate themselves from their competitors.
-You might be thinking it’s a catch-22 situation, where a designer needs experience for effective positioning, and that competitions can provide that experience, but there are much more noteworthy methods for honing the design craft.
+True, and you’ll find that the vast majority of designers who participate are unable to differentiate themselves from their competitors.
+You might be thinking it’s a catch-22, where a designer needs experience, and that competitions can give that, but there are much more noteworthy methods for honing your skills.

-An excellent discussion took place on a previous article of mine (thanks to everyone who commented) that offers alternatives for gaining experience: Spec work can damage your business.
+An excellent discussion took place on a previous post of mine that offers alternatives for gaining experience: Spec work can damage your business.

-My favourite method is pro bono design (for the public good).
+My top recommendation is pro bono design (for the public good).